 Other New Zealand transportation options

 Fly between cities: If you are visiting for a limited time, focusing only on one region, or only exploring the South Island, flying from Auckland is a good choice.
-We typically fly on either Air New Zealand or Jet Star and find the best prices at Momondo.
+We typically fly on either Air New Zealand or Jet Star and find the best prices on the Skyscanner app.

 Ferry service: Travel between the North and South Islands is either done by air or ferry.
 While the ferry is more fun, it does require booking in advance, especially if you are travelling in high season or bringing a car across.
 We prefer the Interislander Cook Strait ferry.